top of page

 Oil & Gas Production Date or Month

-Prior to receiving you royalty payments, you will be asked to sign a Division Order which sets out your interest in production.
-Your royalty checks will arrive 2-3 months after production begins, as there is a tremendous amount of accounting and production sales information that require delayed payments.
+Before receiving your royalty payments, you will be asked to sign a Division Order that sets out your interest in production.
+Your royalty checks will arrive 2-3 months after production begins, as there is a tremendous amount of accounting and production sales information that requires delayed payments.
 After you receive your first payment, you will then receive them monthly.

 Oil & Gas Well Identification Information